Waking the Dead (film): Reception

-Waking the Dead received mixed reviews from critics and has an overall approval rating of 51% on Rotten Tomatoes.
+Waking the Dead received mixed reviews from critics and has an overall approval rating of 50% based on 56 reviews on Rotten Tomatoes.

 Waking the Dead debuted at the Sundance Film Festival in January 2000.
 It opened in Brazil one week later and Austria in February and was shown at the Santa Barbara International Film Festival in early March before going into limited release in North America later that month.
 It went on to gross $327,418 in North America, well below its budget.

 In his review in The New York Times, Stephen Holden wrote, "In falling short of its goal, the movie raises the question of whether it's possible to film an intelligent tear-jerker that prompts us to think and cry at the same time.
 Or are serious suds and serious ideas a cinematic oxymoron?
 At its best, Waking the Dead suggests an intellectually upscale answer to Love Story.
 At its weakest, it comes off as a stiff, muted exercise in countercultural nostalgia ... [it] makes a terrible mistake by continually and abruptly cutting back and forth between the 70s and the early 80s.
 The movie is forever stumbling over itself and breaking its own spell.
 At exactly the moment it begins to draw us in to one of its stories, it makes another leap, and the mood is broken.
 Because it barely distinguishes between the two decades, the flashbacks have none of the resonance of treasured memories".